TMiguelT/CwlWorkshop/slides.md

 ---
 ## Dynamic Expressions
 ### Parameter References
-* The most basic expressions you can use are called ['Parameter References'](https://www.commonwl.org/v1.0/CommandLineTool.html#Parameter_references)
+* The most basic expressions you can use are called [Parameter References](https://www.commonwl.org/v1.0/CommandLineTool.html#Parameter_references)
 * These consist of an expression in this form: `$(...)`
 * For instance, `$(inputs.extractfile)`
+* These use a subset of JavaScript syntax that allows for property access and nothing else
+* You can use multiple `$(...)` expressions within the one string
 ---
 ## Dynamic Expressions
 ### Variables